CHCH2538/WongnaiInterview/README.md

-# WongnaiInterview
+# Wongnai Interview
-This repo contains basic working app with no bonus
+This contains basic working app with no bonus
 - UI According to Figma
 - pull to refresh
 - image, name, description, positive vote count display correctly